cloudpassage-community/lids-inotifywait/README.md

 Command Example
 -

-sudo inotifywait -d -e modify,move_self -o /var/g/inotify_log /home/ec2-user/ /etc/test_config
+sudo inotifywait -d -e modify,move_self -o /var/log/inotify_log /home/ec2-user/ /etc/test_config

 -d run in background as a daemon
--e events (a full list of events that can be monitored are at [https://linux.die.net/man/1/inotifywait])  In this we are monitoring for modifications and self moves (caused by vi for example when a file is moved temporarily before being written causing inotify to stop monitoring it) -o log to file
+-e events (a full list of events that can be monitored are at [https://linux.die.net/man/1/inotifywait])  In this we are monitoring for modifications and self moves (caused by vi for example when a file is moved temporarily before being written causing inotify to stop monitoring it)
+-o log to file

-directories or files to monitor
+directories or files to monitor.
+In this example we are watching the directory /home/ec2-user/ and the file /etc/test_config

 Events
 -